sonic-pi-net/sonic-pi/etc/doc/articles/magpi/01-live-coding.md

       sleep 1
     end

-Now hit press the Run button or hit `alt-r`.
+Now press the Run button or hit `alt-r`.
 You're now listening to some gorgeous choir sounds.
 Now, whilst it's still playing, change the rate from `0.4` to `0.38`.
 Hit run again.
 Woah!
 Did you hear the choir change note?
 Change it back up to `0.4` to return back to how it